francisojeah/0g-serving-broker/api/README.md

    ```

 3. User Calls a Provider's Service for Several Rounds:
-   The provider agent will record the requests in the database.
+   The provider broker will record the requests in the database.

    ```sh
    curl http://127.0.0.1:1034/v1/provider/<provider_address>/service/<service_name>/<optional_suffix> \